 What you should know about Haidak v.
 University of Massachusetts-Amherst

 The United States Court of Appeals for the First Circuit recently issued an important decision about disciplinary process in public educational institutions.
-The First Circuit is the federal court of appeals covering much of New England, including Maine and New Hampshire.
+The First Circuit is the federal court of appeals covering much of New England, including ME and New Hampshire.
 The federal courts of appeals have the final word on matters of federal law within their regions of the country unless and until the Supreme Court weighs in.
 There are two key “take-aways” about which our school clients should be aware.

 At issue in Haidak v.
 University of Massachusetts-Amherst was the University’s suspension and eventual expulsion of a student who had been accused by his girlfriend (hereinafter “Jane Doe”) of violating a No Contact Order (“NCO”) put into place by the school following allegations of physical assault made against him by Jane Doe.
 The underlying facts involved a “tumultuous” and “on-again/ off-again” dating relationship between Haidak and Jane Doe.
 Following Jane Doe’s report (and Haidak’s counter- allegation) of an alleged physical assault that occurred while Haidak and Jane Doe were on a study abroad trip in Barcelona, University administrators issued a NCO to Haidak.
 Within a month, Haidak and Jane Doe resumed their dating relationship, which resulted in Haidak violating the NCO by calling, texting, and making physical contact with Jane Doe.
 Jane Doe’s mother reported to a University administrator Haidak’s violation of the NCO, but did not disclose the fact that Haidak and Jane Doe’s relationship had resumed.
 Subsequently, University administrators warned Haidak on two occasions that he was violating the University’s code of conduct by violating the NCO and by engaging in conduct constituting harassment.